Terms of Service - Trooli

 11.3 Complaints.
 We want to resolve any complaints you might have.
 How we will do this is set out in our Code of Practice.

 11.5 Giving us notice.
-You must give notice for ending the Agreement by either: writing to Trooli at the above address or emailing [email protected].
+You must give notice for ending the Agreement by either writing to Trooli or e-mailing us by following this link: contact us

 11.6 Communicating with you.
 We will give notice to you via email.
 It is your responsibility to ensure we have an up to date email address.